hvianna/audioMotion-analyzer/README.md

 Reflection opacity (when [`reflexRatio`](#reflexratio-number) > 0).

-Must be a float between 0 (completely transparent) and 1 (completely opaque).
+It must be a number between 0 (completely transparent) and 1 (completely opaque).

 Defaults to **0.15**.